nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 }
 ```

-* The above python script will listen for Syslog messages and log them into a log file.
+* The above python script will listen for Syslog messages and write them into a log file.
 The log file location and Syslog server listening port can be configured in `config.json` file
 * The log files will be rotated and compressed after the configured number of hours.
 The number of hours can be configured in the `config.json` file
 * The number of files after which the old log files can be deleted can be configured in the `config.json` file
 * A detailed blog-post on logging in python with log rotation and compression can be found [here](https://nagasudhir.blogspot.com/2022/11/logging-in-python.html)